Snooker Shoot Out: History

 A similar event known as Shoot-Out was first held in September 1990, when, except in the final, all matches were decided over a single frame.
-With the demise of Pot Black, the event returned in 2011 with several innovations, and was renamed to Snooker Shoot Out.
-It was sponsored by CaesarsCasino.com.

-It was a one-frame shoot-out with a random draw, where the winner is given £32,000.
+With the demise of Pot Black, the event returned in 2011 as an invitational event, with several innovations and was renamed to Snooker Shoot Out; It was a one-frame shoot-out with a random draw, where the winner is given £32,000.
 The top 64 players in the world rankings contested the tournament, which was shown on Sky Sports and ITV4.
 The 2011 event was the first time that Sky Sports had shown a World Snooker Tour event live since 2004.
 From 2011 to 2015 the event took place at the Circus Arena in Blackpool.
-The event was sponsored by PartyPoker.com in 2012, by Betfair in 2013, by 888casino in 2014, and by Betway in 2015.
-The tournament was held at the Hexagon in Reading for 2016.
-From 2016 to 2018, the tournament was broadcast by ITV and was sponsored by Coral.

 In 2017, the tournament became a ranking event for the first time, open to all 128 professional players.
 At the end of the season, the players voted to keep it as a ranking event.
 From 2017 the tournament was staged at the Colosseum in Watford.
 In 2018, the event agreed a long-term deal with Eurosport and Quest to broadcast the event in the United Kingdom until 2026, beginning with the 2019 Snooker Shoot Out.

 In January 2023, Reanne Evans became the first female winner of a Snooker Shoot Out match as well as the first woman to win a televised match at a ranking event.
 In December 2023, Shaun Murphy made the first ever Shoot Out maximum break in his first-round match against Bulcsú Révész.

+The event was sponsored by CaesarsCasino.com in 2011, by PartyPoker.com in 2012, by Betfair in 2013, by 888casino in 2014, and by Betway in 2015.
+The tournament was held at the Hexagon in Reading for 2016.
+From 2016 to 2018, the tournament was broadcast by ITV and was sponsored by Coral.
+It was briefly included as part of the European Series in the early 2020s and was sponsored by the series sponsor BetVictor, until the series ceased in 2023 and a new sponsor, 9club, replaced the former from the 2024 event.

-The tournament returns to the Circus Arena in Blackpool for the 2025 edition, nearly a decade after the tournament left for other places in England.
+The tournament returned to the Circus Arena in Blackpool for the 2025 edition, a decade after the tournament left for other places in England and Wales.